Currently I am working for Career Builder, whose goal is to bridge the gap between aspiring job applicants and employers.

 Indore, Madhya Pradesh

-Other work areas for a professor
+Other Work Areas for a Professor

 There is a misconception that anybody can teach, which is not at all correct.
 Impeccable knowledge of the subject matter, clarity of thought, zeal, articulation ability and passion are some of the attributes that a teacher should possess.
-If you have a deep passion towards teaching, then it is the right career choice for you.
+If you have a deep passion for teaching, then it is the right career choice for you.

 Many academic institutes have established their tie-ups with different industries and research organizations through Memorandums of Understanding (MoU) which helps in augmenting faculty research, consultancy and technology exchange programs.
 You need to have a good experience because then only you will be considered eligible to take up this leap.
-If a faculty member has decided to do consultancy then he should-

 • Adhere to regulations and rules of institutes and make sure that the work does not disturb your normal teaching.